csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 change

-The actual effects all this hard work might be not very astonishing because the only visible change is the shrunken and now again right aligned eXist-db logo in our [show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html).
+The actual effects all this hard work might be not very astonishing because the only visible change is the shrunken and now properly right-aligned eXist-db logo in our [show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html).

 ![image alt text](https://raw.githubusercontent.com/csae8092/posts/master/digital-edition-web-app/images/part-2/image_7.jpg)

-To check out if our **templates/pages.html** template is really loading the bootstrap library from our application’s resource collection, let's change the bootstrap theme.
-To do this, you could go to [http://bootswatch.com/](http://bootswatch.com/), select the theme you like, click on download, copy the all the css text, go to the bootstrap file in our application’s *resource/css* collection (`resources/css/bootstrap-3.0.3.min.css`), open it and replace its content.
+To check if our **templates/pages.html** template is really loading the bootstrap library from our application’s resource collection, let’s change the bootstrap theme.
+To do this, you could go to [http://bootswatch.com/](http://bootswatch.com/), select the theme you like, click on download, copy the all the CSS text, go to the bootstrap file in our application’s *resource/css* collection (`resources/css/bootstrap-3.0.3.min.css`), open it and replace its entire content.
 Save your changes, go back to the browser and reload the page.
 If nothing went wrong, you should see some changes as on the screenshot below, showing our application styled with [http://bootswatch.com/superhero/](http://bootswatch.com/superhero/)

 ![image alt text](https://raw.githubusercontent.com/csae8092/posts/master/digital-edition-web-app/images/part-2/image_8.jpg)